Dendroculus/kurumi-discord-bot/README.md

 All anime characters and artwork shown are the property of their respective creators.
 Used here for non-commercial, portfolio purposes only.

+## Artwork Attribution

+The chibi character artwork featured in this project is created by [@pypy_nemui](https://x.com/pypy_nemui/status/1130490628096217088).
+Used here solely for non-commercial, portfolio purposes.